News from the International Affairs Office

 Tuesday 20 October, 2015

-The RCS is delighted to announce that the Seth Gordhandas Sunderdas Medical College and King Edward Memorial Hospital has joined the International Surgical Training Programme (ISTP) as a participating Partner Institution.
+The RCS is delighted to announce that the Seth Gordhandas Sunderdas Medical College and King Edward Memorial Hospital has joined the International Surgical Training Programme (ISTP).

 RAHETID registers as ISTP Partner Institution